PS Great Western (1864): History

 In 1872 she was purchased by the Great Western Railway.
 In 1887 she was chartered to the Weymouth and Channel Islands Steam Packet Company.
 On 15 August 1888, she ran aground at Weymouth.
 In 1893 she was rebuilt with one funnel.

-She was obtained by David MacBrayne in 1891 and renamed PS Lovedale.
+She was obtained by David MacBrayne in 1891 and put on the Stromeferry to Stornoway route.
+She was renamed PS Lovedale in 1893.
 On 13 November 1893 she was involved in a collision with the SS Brook off Broadford, Isle of Skye, which resulted in a court case for damages.